General Surgery Research Initiatives

 Irene Wapnir, MD

-Thomas G. Weiser, MD
+Thomas G. Weiser, MD, MPH

-Our research is focused on evaluating the role surgical care plays in the delivery of health services in resource poor settings, in particular low and middle income countries.
-I am interested in barriers to access and provision of surgical care, the quality of surgical services, and outcomes research.
+His research is focused on evaluating the role surgical care plays in the delivery of health services in resource poor settings, in particular low and middle income countries.
+He is interested in barriers to access and provision of surgical care, the quality of surgical services, and outcomes research as well as the science of implementation, how improvements can be made, and how to strengthen compliance with best practices and change behaviors for the better.
+He also has an interest in domestic policy as it relates to trauma outcomes, trauma systems, insurance coverage and costs of care, and firearm violence.

 Sherry M Wren MD, FACS, FCS(ECSA)